(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Chest x-ray (or CT) should be done if pulmonary symptoms are present.
 It typically shows widening of the mediastinum (because of enlarged hemorrhagic lymph nodes) and pleural effusion.
 Pneumonic infiltrates are uncommon.

 Lumbar puncture Lumbar Puncture (Spinal Tap) Lumbar puncture is used to do the following: Evaluate intracranial pressure and cerebrospinal fluid (CSF) composition (see table Cerebrospinal Fluid Abnormalities in Various Disorders) Therapeutically... read more should be done if patients have meningeal signs or a change in mental status.
+If a lumbar puncture cannot be done, central nervous system imaging by CT with contrast or MRI with contrast should be done to document meningeal enhancement characteristics of meningitis and identify hemorrhagic parenchymal lesions characteristic of anthrax meningoencephalitis.

 An enzyme-linked immunosorbent assay (ELISA) can detect antibody in serum, but confirmation requires a 4-fold change in antibody titer from acute to convalescent specimens.